EnergySystemsModellingLab/muse_teaching_kit/docs/lecture_02/Lecture_2.2.md

 # Summary

 This mini-lecture provided key information to understand the underlying mechanics of MUSE.
 We learnt how MUSE is made up of different sectors, which are linked by a market clearing algorithm to simulate how prices are calculated.
-This mechanism closely models the real-life global electricity market through a partial equilibrium mechanism.
+This mechanism closely models the real-life global electricity market.